ataseren/DevSecOps-Vault/content/tools/monitoring.md

-#  Monitoring & Observability in DevSecOps
+# Monitoring and Observability in DevSecOps

 Monitoring plays a critical role in DevSecOps by providing visibility into systems, workloads, and pipelines — allowing teams to **detect anomalies, enforce policies, and respond to incidents in real time**.